-Urethane sheets can be manufactured in different sizes, colors harnesses and thicknesses, with standard thicknesses ranging from .031″ to 1″.
+Urethane manufacturers construct sheets in different sizes, colors harnesses and thicknesses, with standard thicknesses ranging from .031″ to 1″.
 Different types of urethane sheets include urethane films, thermoset urethane sheets and urethane sheet adhesive compounds.

 Urethane sheets combine many of the desirable qualities of plastic, rubber and metal with longer service life than plastics, higher impact resistance than rubber, elastic memory, noise reduction, heat and chemical resistance, and many other properties.

 This combination of “the best of the best” outperforms metal, rubber and plastic sheets in many applications.
 Additional benefits of urethane sheeting includes higher abrasion, cut, tear, oil, ozone and radiation resistance, greater load bearing ability, broader hardness range and excellent colorability.